 Of course, it doesn’t just take a winter storm to knock out the power.
-There are many types of disasters that can cause blackouts or brownouts, and if it happens int he winter, the number of hypothermia deaths will spike.
-To ensure that you are able to keep warm no matter what the weather is like outside, consider these 17 tips.
+There are many types of disasters that can cause blackouts or brownouts, and if it happens in the winter, the number of hypothermia deaths will spike.
+To ensure that you are able to keep warm no matter what the weather is like, check out these 21 tips.

 1. Build a Fire